Home

 By contrast, sarcomatoid mesothelioma represents 7% to 20% of cases diagnosed, and is the most aggressive subtype.
 It generally does not respond well to treatment, therefore, prognosis with this cell type is considered poor.
 The differential diagnosis of sarcomatoid mesothelioma versus other types of sarcoma is more challenging than in the epithelial variant, and chemical staining can be confusing.
 Microscopic analysis normally shows a spindle cell or storiform structure with enlongated nucleii not as apparent as in the epithelial type.

 The bi-phasic or mixed cell type, as the name implies, is a combination of elements of both the epithelial and sarcomatoid subtypes, with components of each in the same tumor, or found in specific groupings throughout the tumor.
-Prognosis is normally intermediate between the two types.
+Prognosis for biphasic mesothelioma is normally intermediate between the two types.
 This cell type makes up 20% to 35% of mesotheliomas.

 Rare histological variants of malignant mesothelioma include: